CorantGmbH/ioBroker.air-q/README.md

 ## Getting started <a id="start" />

-You should be able to find the adapter through the admin interface.
+### Install the adapter and add an instance

+In your admin interface, navigate to `Adapters` in the side bar and search for `air-q` in `Filter by name`.
+Select `+` (`Add instance`) in the `⋮` (`Info`) menu of the adapter.

+This will automatically open the instance settings.

 Otherwise you're welcome to use the ioBroker command line interface through the console.
 Simply direct to your ioBroker root folder and add the adapter via
 ```
 iobroker add air-q
 ```
-This installs the adapter (if it isn't installed already) and starts an instance.
+This installs the adapter (if it isn't installed already) and adds an instance.
+You still have to configure this instance, as described below.

 In case you only want to install the adapter without creating an instance yet, use the following command:

 ```